dotnet/android-samples/android5.0/AppUsageStatistics/README.md

 ---
 name: Xamarin.Android - App Usage Statistics Sample
-description: This sample shows how to use the App usage statistics API to let users collect statistics related to usage of the applications.
-Introduction The...
+description: "Shows how to use the App usage statistics API to let users collect statistics related to usage of the applications #androidlollipop"
 page_type: sample
 languages:
 - csharp